cdapio/cdap/cdap-docs/developers-manual/source/pipelines/developing-plugins/presentation-plugins.rst

   An optional map of plugin method and its widget attributes that can be applied to a particular plugin property.

-Note that with the exception of the value of the *label*, all properties and property values are case-sensitive.
+Note that all properties and property values are case-sensitive.

 To find the available field names, you can use the :ref:`Artifact HTTP RESTful API
 <http-restful-api-artifact>` to :ref:`retrieve plugin details